acm-uiuc/til/_til/tmux/paging-up-and-down.md

+---
-# Paging Up And Down
+title: Paging Up And Down
+category: tmux
+---

 When in _copy mode_ (`<prefix>[`), you can move the cursor around like you would in vim with the directional keys (`hjkl`).
 This works fine until you